His briefing on Monday - The New York Times - Up News Info

 • We are listening to "The Daily,quot;.
 Our last episode is about the crisis in Minneapolis.

-• Here is our Mini Crossword, and a clue: Clapping (four letters).
+• Here's today's Mini crossword puzzle and a clue: Land of piazzas and pizzas (five letters).
 You can find all of our puzzles here.

 • The New York Times magazine won five national magazine awards, known as Ellies, in print and online from the American Society of Magazine Editors, the most for any publication.